FayzulIslamFaisal/even-time-table/README.md

 npm start
 ```

-## 📱 Browser Support

-- Chrome (recommended)
-- Firefox
-- Safari
-- Edge

 ## 🔒 Data Persistence

 All data is stored in browser localStorage under the key `event-timetable-data`.
 Data persists across page refreshes but is browser-specific.

-## 🎯 Future Enhancements

-- Drag and drop event repositioning
-- Event color customization
-- Export to PDF/iCal
-- Multi-day events
-- Event categories and filtering
-- Search functionality
-- User authentication
-- Backend API integration
-- Mobile responsive improvements

-## 📄 License

-MIT License - feel free to use this project for any purpose.

 ## 👨‍💻 Author

 Built with ❤️ using Next.js and shadcn/ui

----

-**Note**: This is a client-side only application.
-All data is stored locally in the browser.
-For production use with multiple users, consider implementing a backend API and database.